bnb-chain/greenfield-challenger/README.md

 ## Main Components
-This off-chain application comprises 6 main goroutines: Monitor, Verifier, Vote Collector, Vote Broadcaster, Vote Collator and Tx Submitter.
+This off-chain application comprises 7 main goroutines: Monitor, Verifier, Vote Collector, Vote Broadcaster, Vote Collator, Tx Submitter and Attest Monitor.

 1. The Monitor polls the blockchain for new blocks to parse for challenge events and adds them to the local db.